justeattakeaway/pie/apps/pie-docs/src/components/link/link.md

 {% contentPageImage {
     src:"../../assets/img/components/link/overview.svg",
-    alt: "Two icon buttons that are horizontally stacked together."
+    alt: "A group of links that are displayed together in a row."
 } %}

 ---